Open-EO/openeo-qgis-plugin/README.md

 ### Features

+* Listing all openeo compliant backends with API version 0.4.0 and above from http://hub.openeo.org/
 * Connecting to an openeo compliant backend (openAPI version above 0.4.0)
 * Listing all available collections ("Load Collection" combobox) and processes ("Add Process" combobox) including parameters (see table under the process combobox) of the backend
 * Spatial extent selection ("Add Spatial Extent" combobox) by: